theme-next/theme-next.org/source/docs/getting-started/data-files.md

 1. Configurations are splitted into two pieces
 2. Users may be confused which place should be for options

-In order to resolve this issue, NexT will take advantage of [Hexo Data files](https://hexo.io/docs/data-files).
-Because Data files is introduced in Hexo 3, so you need upgrade Hexo to 3.0 (or above) to use this feature.

-If you prefer Hexo 2.x, you can still use the old approach for configurations.
-NexT is still compatible with Hexo 2.x (but errors are possible).
+In order to resolve this issue, NexT provides the following two solutions.

 {% tabs option %}
 <!-- tab {% label success@Hexo-Way %} -->